 A pH test measures the acid/alkaline level of your soil.
 In the pH scale, 7.0 is considered neutral; lower numbers indicate acid soil, while higher numbers indicate that the soil is alkaline.
 Most plants prefer a pH of 6.8. pH levels influence nutrient availability, with most nutrients being available to plants when the pH is in this range (6.8-7.0).
 If a soil is too alkaline or too acid, certain nutrients may be limited.
 To change soil pH to the desirable range, you will either add lime if the soil is too acid or sulfur if the soil is too alkaline.
-With your pH test result, we will let you know what amount of lime or sulfur is needed if any.
+With your pH test result, the amount of lime or sulfur to add can be determined if any.

 This test provides recommendations for establishment and maintenance of home lawns and gardens, commercial turf, commercial vegetables, commercial fruit, and field crops (pasture, hay, annual crops).
 Measures pH (in water), phosphorous, potassium, calcium, magnesium and micro nutrients including organic matter.
-Samples are sent to Agro-One Lab located at 730 Warren Rd., Ithaca.
+Samples should be delivered to the Dairy One Co-Op Inc, located at 730 Warren Rd., Ithaca.
 Expect at least one week for test results to be returned.